 So, in 2012, the charity’s statement of principles was extracted from the main body of the annual report, to be read as a separate standing item by anyone who might be interested.
 You can find it at the top of the right hand column on this page, entitled “More Thoughts on the Principle”.

 The piece is also being added to this site’s “Background” section (see the top of the left hand menu on the Home page).
 It obviously belongs there.

 But we shall leave it on this page as well.
-Beneath it on the right, you will find the most recent Director’s Report.
+Beneath it on the right, you will find the last Director’s Report.
 It was written at the end of 2021.